colebolebole/pychat/README.md

 pychat (Python Chat)

-(NOTE: pychat is in alpha, so bugs may occur (pychat server keeps crashing for an unkown reason)
+(NOTE: pychat is in alpha, so bugs may occur (pychat server keeps crashing for an unknown reason)

 # PORT FOWARDING HAS BEEN FIXED!
 FOUND A PROGRAM TO FIX IT